-2.23.20.3.19 WPA2-Key-Management
+2.23.20.3.19 WPA2 key management

-You configure the WPA2 key management with this option.
+You configure the WPA2 key management with these options.

 Although it is possible to make multiple selections, this is advisable only if you are sure that the clients attempting to login to the access point are compatible.
-Unsuitable clients deny the connection if an option other than Standard is enabled.
+Unsuitable clients may refuse a connection if an option other than Standard is enabled.